turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ### Prerequisites:

 If you've been following the NEAR track, you should have already taken care of these prerequisites.
 For this tutorial you must:
-* install node.js and npm [(see Tutorial 1)](https://learn.figment.io/network-documentation/near/tutorials/1.-connecting-to-a-near-node-using-datahub)
+* Install node.js and npm [(see Tutorial 1)](https://learn.figment.io/network-documentation/near/tutorials/1.-connecting-to-a-near-node-using-datahub)
-* create an accout in the NEAR testnet [(see Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
+* Create an accout in the NEAR testnet [(see Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
-* install the NEAR CLI [(also in Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
+* Install the NEAR CLI [(also in Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)

 ## Installing The Toolchain